-Scottish Bannocks (aka Scottish Oatcakes) are easy to make using common pantry staples.
-Make them traditionally or include sourdough starter discard.
+Scottish Bannocks (aka Scottish Oatcakes) are a type of unleavened oat-based flatbread made with common pantry ingredients.
+They have a dry earthy oat flavor with a softer texture than a cracker (but they aren't bendy either).
 Serve these Highland oatcakes with sweet or savory toppings for breakfast or as a snack!

 [August, 2022: I've reworked the recipe and updated this post with all new pictures.
 Enjoy!]